 - Service reps who are taught to ask a few questions for cross-selling should also be taught that’s sometimes known as “discovery.”

 - Those using “discovery” should know that’s simply asking questions.

-Ensuring a high number of common threads makes it easier for employees to transition to new sales roles within the company, as well as shortens a ramp-up period (both of which benefit the organization).
+Ensuring a high number of common threads makes it easier for employees to transition to new sales roles within the company, as well as shortens a ramp-up period, both of which benefit the organization.

-Beware Precise and Organization-wide Process
+Beware Using a Precise Organization-wide Sales Process

 There are three things to keep in mind on this point:

 One: We have to start with the word “process” itself.
 The word is a bit misleading because it implies something linear and systematic.
 Selling is rarely those things because humans are involved and it’s important the entire organization embraces this reality.